vitcon-lonton/flutter-boilerplate-project/README.md

 Now, lets dive into the lib folder which has the main code for the application.

 ```
 1- constants - All the application level constants are defined in this directory with-in their respective files.
-This directory contains the constants for `theme`, `dimentions`, `api endpoints`, `preferences` and `strings`.
+This directory contains the constants for `theme`, `dimension`, `api endpoints`, `preferences` and `strings`.
 2- data - Contains the data layer of your project, includes directories for local, network and shared pref/cache.
 3- stores - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
 4- ui — Contains all the ui of your project, contains sub directory for each screen.